-Yepzon is an easy-to-use tracker and service with which you can track people, pets and objects.
-By attaching Yepzon anywhere you can track your target with an app for your smartphone, even on the other side of the world.
+Yepzon is an easy-to-use tracker and service with which you can locate people, pets and things.
+By attaching Yepzon anywhere you can locate your target with Yepzon App for your smartphone, even on the other side of the world.

-Yepzon devices have a built-in SIM, GSM modem, and GPS receiver.
+Yepzon devices have a built-in SIM card, GSM modem, and GPS receiver.

-You can see how much data is left from the mobile application’s settings.
+You can see how much usage time and data is left from the device settings in Yepzon App.

 Yepzon can be connected to a smartphone or a tablet that fulfils the following requirements: